p0nce/d-idioms/idioms/DIID #2 - Play music.md

 }
 ```

-Get the source code for all DIID example [here](https://github.com/p0nce/DIID).
+Get the source code for all DIID examples [here](https://github.com/p0nce/DIID).